deceasedvector/portfolio/docs/resume.md

     Zaxis - 2018

-    - Wrote a ~60 page manual for a new product launch, including creating the layout and graphics.
+    - Wrote a ~60-page manual for a new product launch, including creating the layout and graphics.
     - Collaborated with engineers and marketing SMEs to learn about the product and discover the best way to teach its value.

 - **Web & Graphic Design Intern** `On-site`